 Interest rates are low, but not as low as they would be with stricter credit underwriting standards.

-The Bottom Line: An FHA Multifamily Home Loan Can Be The Spark That Helps You Build A Real Estate Portfolio
+The Bottom Line: An FHA Multifamily Loan Can Help You Build A Real Estate Portfolio

-With a down payment of as low as 3.5% for up to 4 units, owner-occupied multifamily homes with FHA loans can be a very affordable way to dip your toe into the game as a landlord and take advantage of continuous rental income.
-If you’re interested but not quite ready, you can learn more about buying multifamily homes.
+Owner-occupied multifamily properties with FHA loans can be a very affordable way to dip your toe into the real estate world as a landlord and take advantage of continuous rental income.

 Viewing 1 - 3 of 3